-HPHC may refuse to renew this Agreement by giving the Subscriber written notice at least 60 days prior to the Anniversary Date for any of the reasons stated in subparagraph (b) ("Termination for Cause"), above, or for any of the following reasons:
+HPHC may refuse to renew this Agreement with written notice to the Subscriber.
+Notice will be sent at least 60 days prior to the Anniversary Date.
+Refusal may be for any of the reasons stated in (2) ("Termination for Cause"), above, or for any of the following reasons:

-- a.
-Failure at the time of renewal to satisfy the requirements for eligibility under this Benefit Handbook or Massachusetts law. - b.
-Failure to comply with HPHC's reasonable request for information, or for reasonable verification of information, in an application for coverage.
+- Failure at the time of renewal to meet eligibility requirements under this Benefit Handbook or Massachusetts law. - Failure to comply with HPHC's reasonable request for: - information, or - reasonable verification of information, in an application for coverage.